What is PII for GDPR?

 GDPR applies to every single business and organization within the EU.
 Even if your business is located outside of the EU but still offer services and products to EU citizens in Europe then you are subject to its laws.
-For this fact, businesses must appoint a Data Protection Officer who is solely in charge of GDPR compliance.
+For this fact, businesses must appoint a Data Protection Officer (DPO) who is solely in charge of GDPR compliance.
 Strong penalties have been outlined with fines as large as 4% of the organisation’s global yearly revenue or 20 million Euro, whichever sum is the greatest.
 The biggest data breaches and the shocking fines (that would have been) sheds light on what the potential harm a data breach would have on a business by not adhering to GDPR.
-The days of this being an IT issue are no longer valid.
-The implications on the whole business must be communicated from the management down, especially with the way in which companies handle marketing and sales data.
+The days of this just being an IT issue are no longer valid.
+The implications for the whole business must be communicated from the management down, especially with the way in which companies handle marketing and sales data.

 Want to keep up with all our blog posts?
 Subscribe to our newsletter!Subscribe